 Nic is a lawyer at Slater Vecchio.
 He has represented clients in the Provincial and Supreme Courts of British Columbia and the British Columbia Court of Appeal.
 He is an active member of the legal community, serving as an Executive Member (Member-At-Large) of the Vancouver Bar Association and a volunteer instructor for the Law Students’ Legal Advice Program, among others.
 Nic graduated from the Allard School of Law in 2008.
 (Here's a profile of Nic published in the alumni newsletter.)

-Alexandra is the Allard Law Students’ Society President.
-As President, Alexandra coordinates activities within the academic and social councils and represents Allard School of Law JD students at UBC, advocating their interests to the faculty, University and the larger legal community in Vancouver.
-Alexandra will be completing her articles with the Department of Justice.
-She is a member of the Allard Law class of 2018.
+Laura is the Allard Law Students’ Society President.
+As President, Laura coordinates activities within the academic and social councils and represents Allard School of Law JD students at UBC, advocating their interests to the faculty, University and the larger legal community in Vancouver.
+Laura is a member of the Allard Law class of 2019.

 JoAnne is an associate with the Health Law and Insurance Law Groups at Harper Grey.
 She graduated from the Allard School of Law in 2013, receiving the Raymond G. Herbert Award as the best all-round graduating law student as adjudged by a committee of fellow law students.
 JoAnne is active in the legal community as duty counsel with Access Pro Bono and as a supervising lawyer for the Law Students Legal Advice Program.